Let us know how we can improve the Complete the survey now.form.

 Table of Contents

-A WRMP is a comprehensive plan that outlines how a tenderer will comply practically with the Code on a particular project.
+A Workplace Relations Management Plan (WRMP) is a comprehensive plan that outlines how a tenderer will comply practically withon a particular project.
 The requirements for a WRMP are contained in Section 32 of the Code.

 A WRMP must explain a head contractor’s proposed systems, processes and procedures to:

 - clearly and effectively communicate how the Code requirements apply to all building industry participants on site

 - promote a fair, lawful, efficient and productive workplace

 - deliver the project on time and within budget.

 Amust comply with any WRMP approved by the ABCC that applies to the .

 A head contractor is required to have a WRMP on most Commonwealth funded building projects.

 When issuing EOI or tender documents,and must ensure that a requirement to have a WRMP approved by the ABCC is included when either: